ricky-ultimate/csc407/fastapi_course_reg/README.md

 ## **8. Prisma Relevance**

-* Prisma is your **database ORM (Object-Relational Mapper)**.
+* Prisma is the **database ORM (Object-Relational Mapper)**.
 * Provides a **Python client (`prisma-client-py`)** to easily read/write database records.
 * Ensures **type safety**: your database fields map to Python objects.
-* Handles **relations automatically**, so you can fetch a student with their courses or a course with its registrations in one call.
+* Handles **relations automatically**, so we can fetch a student with their courses or a course with its registrations in one call.
-* Eliminates boilerplate SQL: you write Python, Prisma generates queries.
+* Eliminates boilerplate SQL: we write Python, Prisma generates queries.

-Think of Prisma as **the bridge between your Python app and PostgreSQL**, managing data in a structured and type-safe way.
+Think of Prisma as **the bridge between the Python app and PostgreSQL**, managing data in a structured and type-safe way.

 ---